ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-ios/add-api-methods.md

 ---
 title: "Add API Methods"
 description: "In this section, you'll learn how to save and get data on iOS using the WeDeploy Swift API Client."
-buttonTitle: "I added the API methods"
+buttonTitle: "I added the methods"
 tutorialTitle: "Getting started with WeDeploy Data on iOS"
 parentId: "data-ios"
 layout: "tutorial"
-time: 80
+time: 90
-weight: 8
+weight: 6
 ---

 #### Add API Methods